-We work hard to make sure the email designs we create work well no matter what email service your supporters access!
+We work hard to make sure the email designs that we create work well no matter what email service your supporters access!

 Test your emails on all platforms and devices.

-We have used both Email on Acid and Litmus testing services, which lets you select which platforms you want to test.
+We have used both Email on Acid and Litmus email testing services, which let you select which platforms you want to test.
 We recommend running a list of your email addresses and separating out the domain.
 If very few people look at your email in AOL, for example, then you can possibly avoid testing on that platform.

 Analyze your email results.